Dandy Dungeon, or the joy of ripping from Unity APKs by TerminaZeal at 11:17 AM EST on February 21, 2017

 I'll keep your empowering explanation close to my heart, or at least in my toolbox.
 May the time you kindly took out of your day to write it also serve anyone else who wanders by with the same sort of question.
 (On that front, I can at least boast that I included every relevant keyword in the title for easy reference.)

 @TerminaZeal - "I expected very little, maybe even nothing, when I cast this selfish bottle into a very specialized sea."
+Why are some of your phrases so symbolic and overblown at times?

 by TerminaZeal at 12:06 PM EST on February 22, 2017